An Analysis of High-Tech Industries in India

 *Annavajhula JC Bose and Sunil Mani were students at the Centre for Development Studies, India, in the 1980s.

-** India’s High-Tech Leap, Industrial Policy and Future of Innovation, which sells at Rs.9,338, hardcover, in India, is priced way above the reach of libraries in India.
+** India’s High-Tech Leap, Industrial Policy and Future of Innovation, which sells for Rs.9,338, hardcover, in India, is priced way above the reach of libraries in India.
 In other markets, it is priced at $191.70, hardcover, and $40 eBook.
-The publisher is Edgar Elger, UK.
+The publisher is Edward Elgar, UK and USA.